harryeetsource/PoC/README.md

 #Midnight-Quicksand

 This is a fairly comprehensive proof of concept (PoC) for a malicious PowerShell script.
 It checks for various conditions like user privileges, keyboard input, network activity, virtual machine environment, and more to determine if it should run or not.
-Moreover, it shows clear signs of polymorphism and file infection capability.
+Moreover, it shows clear signs of polymorphism and file infection capability, all the while establishing persistence and remaining ever-changing and unseen, hence the name.
 It should be noted that running scripts like this could cause significant harm to a system, violate user privacy, and likely break various laws.

 Here are the key aspects:
 This PowerShell script is intended to perform several checks for stealthy operation, perform obfuscation techniques, and run a payload under specific conditions.
 Here is a rough breakdown of its functionality: